linode/docs/docs/guides/development/python/python-string-format-method/index.md

 The output shows the result of the various format indicators.

 {{< note >}}
-You must convert floating point values to integer values when working with the %x, %X, or %o format indicators.
+You must convert floating-point values to integer values when working with the %x, %X, or %o format indicators.
 {{</ note >}}

 {{< output >}}